More Major Problems With iPhone XS Emerge

 — Vitaliy Mikitchenko (@vittuned) September 28, 2018

 The highly-anticipated iPhone XS and iPhone XS Max launched about a week ago in the U.S. with a rather scary starting price of $1,000.
 So far, users have been complaining about slow WiFi and poor signals.
-The slow charging adds another layer to the story of Apple’s newest toys.
+The slow charging adds another layer to the story of Apple’s newest products.

-The iPhone XS and iPhone XS Max have received multiple favorable reviews for the processor speed, the camera, the beautiful design and the large screen size.
+The iPhone XS and iPhone XS Max have received multiple favorable reviews for the processor speed, the camera, the beautiful design, and the large screen size.